4z3/deserver/README.md

+In The Essays by Bacon, Sir Francis wrote:
-If affection lead a man to favor the less worthy in desert, let him do it, without depraving or disabling the better deserver.
+> If affection lead a man to favor the less worthy in desert, let him do it,
--- The Essays by Bacon, Sir Francis
+> without depraving or disabling the better deserver.

 # Quick Start Guide